-By mail.
+- By mail.
 The postage is already paid, so just put your signed envelope in the mail.
-You should allow at least 5 days for your ballot to reach us by mail.
+You should allow at least one week for your ballot to reach us by mail.

 - Drive up and drop your ballot off during Early Voting.
 We have secure ballot boxes at every Early Voting site during Early Voting hours.
 No need to stand in line or even get out of your car.

 - Drop off at any of our four offices.
 Right after we mail out our first ballots, we set up secure ballot boxes at our offices.
 Come by when our offices are open and drop your ballot off.
 These offices are the only place you can drop a ballot off on Election Day.

-When we receive your ballot, we check your signature against the signature you submitted when you registered to vote.
-If your signature has changed, you'll need to use an online voter registration application to bring your Florida Driver License or Florida ID signature into your voter record, or a paper voter registration application to update your signature.
-Signatures must be updated before Vote By Mail ballot canvassing begins.
+When we receive your ballot, we check your signature against the signature we have on file.
+If your signature has changed, you can use an online voter registration application to bring your Florida Driver License or Florida ID signature into your voter record, or a paper voter registration application to update your signature.
+Your signature update must be received before your voted Vote By Mail ballot is received.